- Title Professor of Biology, Medicine, and Biomedical Engineering; Program in Bioinformatics

 - Area of Interest Genomic and epigenetic mechanisms controlling liver gene expression; molecular endocrinology and cell signaling through transcriptional networks; role of angiogenesis and innate immune system in cancer therapy and pharmacology; nuclear receptors and responses to environmental chemicals

-Our research program encompasses the following three major questions:
+Our research program encompasses three major projects, investigating these questions:

-- How do hormone regulatory circuits and epigenomic mechanisms intersect to regulate complex patterns of gene expression in mammalian tissues?
+1. How do hormone regulatory circuits, epigenetic modifiers and long non-coding RNA genes interact to regulate complex patterns of gene expression in mammalian tissues?

-- By which mechanisms does prenatal exposure to environmental chemicals with hormone-like properties reprogram developing tissues, leading to impaired reproductive function and an increase in adult onset disease?
+2. By which mechanisms does exposure to environmental chemicals with hormone-like properties reprogram developing tissues, leading to persistent dysregulation of gene expression at adulthood and an increase in adult onset disease?

-- Can improved strategies for cancer treatment be devised through a better understanding of the impact of cancer chemotherapy on host-tumor interactions affecting tumor angiogenesis and immune responses to cancer therapy?
+3. Can improved strategies for cancer treatment be devised through a better understanding of the effects of cancer chemotherapy on host-tumor interactions and immune responses to drug treatment?

-Mechanisms regulating sex differences in liver gene expression – This project aims to elucidate global (genome-wide) transcriptional and epigenetic networks that dictate the sex-differential expression of more than 1,000 genes in mammalian liver; these sex-differential gene profiles have been linked to clinically relevant sex differences in hepatic drug metabolism, lipid metabolic profiles, and cardiovascular disease risk.
-Current research efforts combine powerful next generation sequencing technologies with bioinformatics to elucidate global regulatory mechanisms.
-These technologies include transcriptional profiling (single-strand RNA-seq), transcription factor location analysis (ChIP-seq), chromatin accessibility analysis, to identify open chromatin (regulatory) regions in the genome (DNase-seq), and RNA interaction analysis (RIP-seq).
-The rich, genome wide data sets that result are being analyzed to identify: (a) the unique chromatin states that characterize genes showing sex differences in their expression, and the epigenetic mechanisms that establish these states; and (b) gene regulatory circuits associated with these sex-dependent chromatin states, through which the temporal pattern of pituitary growth hormone secretion either masculinizes (pulsatile hormone stimulation) or, alternatively, feminizes gene expression in the liver (persistent hormone stimulation).
+Mechanisms of hormone-regulated sex differences in liver gene expression – This project aims to elucidate global (genome-wide) transcriptional and epigenetic networks that dictate the sex-differential expression of more than 1,000 genes in mammalian liver; these sex-differential gene profiles have been linked to clinically relevant sex differences in hepatic drug metabolism, lipid metabolic profiles, and cardiovascular disease risk.
+Our current research efforts use both mouse models and cell culture studies in combination with powerful next generation sequencing technologies and in-house bioinformatics analysis to elucidate global regulatory mechanisms.
+The technologies we employ include: transcriptional profiling at the single cell level (scRNA-seq) combined with chromatin accessibility analysis, to identify open chromatin (regulatory) regions in the genome (ATAC-seq, DNase-seq); massively parallel reporter assays, to elucidate functional enhancers (STARR-seq); and histone mark and transcription factor location analysis (ChIP-seq), to deduce chromatin states.
+In addition, we implement CRISPR/dCas9-based epigenetic remodeling in mouse liver in vivo to probe the role of novel long non-coding RNA (lncRNA) genes in the sex-differential regulatory networks.
+The rich, genome wide data sets that we develop are analyzed to discover the unique chromatin states that characterize genes showing sex differences in their expression, and the epigenetic mechanisms that establish these states; and gene regulatory circuits associated with these sex-dependent chromatin states, through which the temporal pattern of pituitary growth hormone secretion either masculinizes (pulsatile hormone stimulation) or, alternatively, feminizes gene expression in the liver (persistent hormone stimulation), with major impact on liver disease susceptibility and development.

-Epigenomic actions of environmental xenoestrogens – This project investigates the genomic and epigenetic actions of environmental chemicals that induce reproductive toxicities in humans and exposed wildlife.
-Fetal and perinatal exposure to estrogen-like chemicals can induce major structural and functional abnormalities in sensitive reproductive tissues leading to decreased fertility and adult onset of disease, including cancer.
-However, the molecular mechanisms that underlie the early developmental lesions and that lead to developmental and reproductive defects and adult pathophysiology are only partially understood.
-We are presently investigating the hypothesis that in utero exposure to environmental xenoestrogens alters epigenetic marks and epigenomic states associated with permanent changes in expression of key genes controlling reproductive tissue development, and that this knowledge can be utilized to elucidate the developmental and reproductive toxicities associated with such exposures.
+Epigenomic effects of environmental chemical exposures – We are studying the genomic and epigenetic actions of environmental chemicals, which can induce developmental and adult disease-associated toxicities in humans and exposed wildlife.
+For example, prenatal and neonatal exposure to estrogen-like environmental chemicals can induce major structural and functional abnormalities in sensitive tissues, such as the liver, and thereby increase susceptibility to adult onset of disease, such as fatty liver disease (NAFLD), non-alcoholic steatohepatitis (NASH), and hepatocellular carcinoma (HCC).
+However, the molecular mechanisms that underlie the early developmental lesions and that lead to these developmental and disease-associated defects and adult pathophysiology are poorly understood.
+We are presently investigating the hypothesis that in utero exposure to environmental chemicals alters the expression of epigenetic regulators, including xenochemical-responsive long non-coding RNA (lncRNA) genes that confer life-long changes in expression of key genes controlling tissue development.
+Our studies primarily use the mouse model, and focus on environmental chemical agonists of several transcription factors that belong to the nuclear receptor (NR) superfamily, including the nuclear receptors CAR, PRX and PPAR, which also serve as targets for many therapeutic drugs.

 - BI 556 Membrane Biochemistry and Cell Signaling